alexMcosta/Aembassador/README.md

     - Look over known combos in hand and board
     - Look at creatures fight/reap/action abilities to see what their max value is.
     - In some instances it might be worth throwing a good card into an enemy card at a loss based on the situation.

+The official game part of the application will be called the `Arena` and will be

 ## Situation Flags